Skip to content

 Building and nurturing strong relationships with vendors and suppliers is another key role for ownership to play in accelerating value.
 Diversification is critical, as it relates to vendor and supplier concentrations.

-Take stock of all vendor and supplier relationships, and ask yourself what would happen if they shut down or became nonexistent.
+Take stock of all vendor and supplier relationships and ask yourself what would happen if they shut down or became nonexistent.
 How would your company handle the adversity?
 In this regard, it’s wise to have contingency plans in place for your most critical material suppliers outlining any requirements and lead time changes if you made a supplier change.

 You should treat your vendors and suppliers with as much respect as possible—you never know when you might be in a position where you need a favor to delay a payment or work on more favorable terms, especially in these unprecedented times.

-In summary, relationships inside and outside your business are key to accelerating its value.
+In summary, relationships inside and outside your manufacturing business are key to accelerating its value.
 A positive and team-oriented environment with strong core values creates an organization of choice for current and potential employees.
-That translates into positive figures on your income statement, and therefore higher enterprise value.
-Own from a higher level, and trust your team.
-Focus on strategy, innovation, and building relationships.
+This translates into positive figures on your income statement, and therefore higher enterprise value.